What are bunions?

 - Choose footwear that has adequate support and a retention mechanism (laces, velcro straps or buckles)

 - Keep track of the shape of your feet as they develop over time, especially if bunions run in your family and seek the advice of a podiatrist early.

 What are the symptoms?

-The main symptom of a bunion is pain in the big toe joint.
+The main symptom of a bunion is a pain in the big toe joint.
 This is due to jamming and shearing forces causing stress in the joint and the surrounding soft tissue.
-Pain may also be felt in the joints next to the big toe.
+One will also feel pain in the joints next to the big toe.